DocAdam/adamthepugh/site/docs/projects/vinyl-junction.md

 - classic books
 - related vintage media

+It has also become a long-running operational project involving listing quality, inventory organization, packaging, customer communication, and sustained maintenance over many years.

 ## Why I include it here

 I include Vinyl Junction because it is a real, sustained project that shows a different side of how I work.